mskian/san-proxy/README.md

 # San Proxy 🔐

-A simple and Lightweight Chromium based Extension for Connect the Socks Proxy.
+A simple and Lightweight Chromium based Extension for Connect the Socks5 Proxy.

 ## Why this Extension ❔

-I build this Extension to Connect the Socks Proxy on My Browerser only - Browse Anonymously 👀
+I build this Extension to Connect the Socks5 Proxy on My Browerser only - Browse Anonymously 👀

 ## Requirements 📃

-- Socks Proxy - `blazingseollc.com` Recommended Proxy provider
+- Socks5 Proxy - `blazingseollc.com` Recommended Proxy provider

-> Currently it supports IP Authorization Method only
+> Currently it supports IP Authorization Method only - <https://bugs.chromium.org/p/chromium/issues/detail?id=256785>

 ## Installation 📦